SathishSankar-Target/metroTransit/README.md

  You need to have Node.js and npm or yarn installed <br />
  [Node Download](https://nodejs.org/en/download/)<br />
- Run `node-v` to check whether Node is install and has version on it
+ Run `node -v` to check whether Node is install and has version on it

 ## Installation